Sampling constants in generalized Fock spaces

-The notion of dominating sets can be defined for several spaces of analytic functions and their characterization has been at the center of an intensive research starting with a famous result of Panejah \cite{Pa1, Pa2}, and Logvinenko and Sereda \cite{LS} for the Paley-Wiener space which consists of all functions in $L^2$ whose Fourier transform is supported on a compact interval.
+The notion of dominating sets can be defined for several spaces of analytic functions and their characterization has been at the center of intensive research starting with a famous result of Panejah \cite{Pa1, Pa2}, and Logvinenko and Sereda \cite{LS} for the Paley-Wiener space, which consists of all functions in $L^2$ whose Fourier transform is supported on a fixed compact interval.
 For corresponding results in the Bergman space we refer to \cite{Lu1, Lu2, Lu3, GW}.
-As to Fock spaces, this has been done by Jansen, Peetre and Rochberg in \cite{JPR} for the classical case $\varphi(z)=|z|^2$ and by Lou and Zhuo in \cite[Theorem A]{LZ} for generalized doubling Fock spaces.
-It turns out that a set $E$ is dominating if and only if it is relatively dense.
+As for Fock spaces, this has been done by Jansen, Peetre and Rochberg in \cite{JPR} for the classical case $\varphi(z)=|z|^2$ and by Lou and Zhuo in \cite[Theorem A]{LZ} for generalized doubling Fock spaces (see also \cite{OC} for a characterization of general sampling measures).
+It turns out that a set $E$ is dominating for the doubling Fock spaces if and only if it is relatively dense.
 This characterization also holds for the other spaces of analytic functions mentioned above with an adapted notion of relative density.

-Once these conditions established for being dominating, a second question of interest is to know whether the sampling constants can be estimated in terms of the density parameters $(\gamma, r)$.
+Once the dominating sets have been characterized in terms of relative density, a second question of interest is to know whether the sampling constants can be estimated in terms of the density parameters $(\gamma, r)$.
 Kovrijkine answered this question in \cite{Ko} giving a sharp estimate on the sampling constants for the Paley-Wiener spaces, with a polynomial dependence on $\gamma$ (see also \cite{Rez2010} for sharp constants in some particular geometric settings).
 Such a dependence is used for example in control theory (see \cite{EV, ES, BJP} and the references therein).
 Kovrijkine's method involves Remez-type and Bernstein inequalities.
 It has been used in several spaces in which the Bernstein inequality holds (see for instance \cite{HJK} for the model space, \cite{BJP} for spaces spanned by Hermite functions, or \cite{ES} for general spectral subspaces), and also to settings where a Bernstein inequality is not at hand (e.g. Fock and polyanalytic Fock spaces \cite{JS} or Bergman spaces \cite{HKO, GW}).
 In \cite{HKO}, the authors developed a machinery based on a covering argument to circumvent Bernstein's inequality and the aim of this paper is to adapt this method to doubling Fock spaces.